 Applicants for places normally have a subject-based interview with the Director of Studies.
 In addition, by agreement across the University, candidates for Theology & Religious Studies can expect to be interviewed by a Director of Studies from a second college.

 The inter-disciplinary nature of the subject means that no particular A-level is regarded as essential.
 A desirable combination of A-levels would, however, include one or more from languages, literature, and history.
-The standard conditional offer is normally A*AA; comparable conditions are set for those taking the IB and other school-leaving examinations.
+The typical conditional offer is A*AA; comparable conditions are set for those taking the IB and other school-leaving examinations.

 If you would like to have more information about the Tripos you should visit the Faculty website below: